 Record Desktop from Check this option to record your computer monitor.
 This source records by default.
-If you have multiple displays connected, you can choose between them.
-ScreenFlow cannot record multiple monitors simultaneously.
+If you have multiple displays connected, you can record on any or all of them.
 Desktop video and computer audio are combined into a single clip, and added to your project as a .scc file.